Why This Matters

 Troy

-- Schliemann's excavations (1870s) revealed multiple occupation layers, but his identification of "Priam's Treasure" with Homeric Troy was methodologically flawed
+- Schliemann's excavations (1870s) revealed multiple occupation layers, but his identification of "Priam's Treasure" with Homeric Troy was methodologically flawed.
+He dug too deep and assigned artifacts to the wrong period.

 - Troy VIIa (destroyed c.
-1180 BCE) is the most likely candidate for a historical Trojan War, showing evidence of fire and hasty fortification
+1180 BCE) is the most commonly cited candidate for a historical Trojan War context, showing evidence of fire and hasty fortification repairs.
+Whether this destruction reflects Homer's war, a different conflict, or something else entirely remains debated.

-- Nine major occupation levels demonstrate continuous habitation from the Early Bronze Age through Roman times—the site is far more than Homer's city
+- Nine major occupation levels demonstrate continuous habitation from the Early Bronze Age through Roman times.
+The site is far more than Homer's city, and reducing it to the Iliad misses most of its archaeological significance.

 Quick Reference Table